Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Preconditions: Game API has empty command library.

 Normal flow:
-    1. Steven, a game developer, uses the API toolkit, like Start Game, Move Left, Move Right, Jump, Pause, and Shield.
+    1. Steven, a game developer, uses the API toolkit to add commands like Start Game, Move Left, Move Right, Jump, Pause, and Shield.
     2. They tell the API what each command means and connect those commands to the game’s actions.
-When a player speaks, the API listens, figures out the right command, and sends it back to the game in a clear format.
+    3. Steven speaks, the API listens, figures out the right command, and sends it back to the game.
+    4. The game executes the command.

 Postconditions: System contains common commands in a command library.

-### Use Case 7 - Register New Commands

-Actor: Steven (developer)

-Triggering Event: Steven adds new commands to command library through the API to support new game.

-Preconditions: System command library has common commands in command library.

-Normal flow:
-    1. System has the ability to register new commands through the API.
-    2. Steven enters new commands in command library using the API toolkit.
-    3. This will allow the API to remain flexible to any future games that require more complex commands that are not currently supported.

-Alternate flows / exceptions:
-    1. The system command log already contains all the needed commands for the game.

-Postconditions: All commands for the AAC game are entered in the command library, and can be used by players through the API.
+All commands for the AAC game are entered in the command library, and can be used by players through the API.

-### Use Case 8 - Toggle Input History
+### Use Case 7 - Toggle Input History

 Actor: Steven (developer); Stan (player)